History of York City F.C. (1980–present)

 York City Football Club is a professional association football club based in York, North Yorkshire, England.
 Its history from the 1980–81 to the current season saw fluctuating fortunes in the 1980s and 1990s, and relegations from the Football League.

 York made their seventh re-election bid after 1980–81, before the club won its first and only league title after finishing first in the Fourth Division in 1983–84 with 101 points.
-They were the first team to score this many points in a Football League season.
+They were the first team to obtain 100+ points in a Football League season.
 After four seasons in the Third Division, York were relegated in 1987–88, statistically the club's worst Football League season.
 They beat Crewe Alexandra on penalties at Wembley Stadium in the play-off final in 1992–93, winning promotion back to the third tier of English football, now renamed as the Second Division.
 The following season, York competed in the play-off semi-final, when they were beaten by Stockport County.
 Later in the 1990s, they knocked Premier League teams Manchester United and Everton out of the League Cup in successive seasons.
 After six seasons, York were relegated to the Third Division in 1998–99.
 In the following years, the club experienced financial troubles; chairman Douglas Craig offered the club and its ground for sale in December 2001.

 The club was bought by John Batchelor in March 2002, but the following December they went into administration.
 In March 2003, York were taken over by the Supporters' Trust, and were relegated to the Conference National in 2003–04, ending 75 years of Football League membership.
 The team were unsuccessful in the play-offs in the 2006–07 and 2009–10 seasons, and were beaten at the newly rebuilt Wembley Stadium in the 2009 FA Trophy final.
 In 2011–12, York defeated Newport County at Wembley Stadium in the 2012 FA Trophy final, and shortly after returned to the Football League with a win over Luton Town in the play-off final.
 In their second season in League Two, the club reached the play-offs but were knocked out in the semi-final by Fleetwood Town.
 After four years back in the Football League, York were relegated to the National League in 2015–16.
 They were relegated to the National League North the following season, but won the FA Trophy after beating Macclesfield Town in the 2017 final.